 You may ask, "what about the mathematics used in meteorology?"
-Many people have wondered how math relates to meteorology.
+Many people wonder how math relates to meteorology.

 Meteorologists study the atmosphere.
-They examine and attempt to predict the weather and the effects of air pollution, amongst other atmospheric wonders.
+Among other things, they look at and predict the weather and air pollution.

 We also use instruments to measure wind speed and direction, temperature, pressure and humidity.
-Then, scientific theory helps us understand how these various quantities, sometimes called fields, interact with each other.
+We can then understand how these different quantities, sometimes called fields, interact with each other with scientific theory.
 And how the variables change in time and space.

 In math, we use the letters x and y for most problems.
-They are symbols representing variables, to which mathematicians use the circumstances of the problem either to determine or assign specific values.
+Mathematicians use them to determine or assign specific values to variables based on the circumstances of the problem.

 Variables for the mathematics used in meteorology include:

-Because meteorology is a three-dimensional science, four if you include time, the mathematics used in meteorology can require extensive use of partial derivatives.
+Meteorology is a three-dimensional science, four if you include time, so the mathematics can require partial derivatives a lot.
 What's that?
-Partial derivatives allow you to look at how something such as wind speed changes when you move in one direction onlyonly, say, straight north.
-This could be important to pilots.
-They also let us determine the gradient of a field.
-That is, to identify what direction to move in order to see the greatest temperature increase, for instance.
-And even how much it increases after you go a certain distance in that direction.
+You can use partial derivatives to see how something like wind speed changes when you move in one direction only, like straight north.
+Pilots might find this useful.
+We can also figure out the gradient of a field with them.
+For instance, figuring out what direction to move in to see the biggest temperature increase.
+Even how much it increases after moving a certain distance.

 The mathematics used in meteorology could, and does, fill textbooks quite extensively.
-A couple of good starter titles are Atmospheric Science - An Introductory Survey by Wallace and Hobbs as well as An Introduction to Dynamic Meteorology by James R. Holton.
-Go Nuts!
+Atmospheric Science - An Introductory Survey by Wallace and Hobbs and An Introduction to Dynamic Meteorology by James R. Holton are good starters Go Nuts!

 I just about did.

-Which other related fields of study borrow from the same set of mathematical principals?
-Atmospheric physics, climatology, hydrology and atmospheric chemistry.
+What other fields of study use the same mathematical principles?
+Physics, climatology, hydrology, and atmospheric chemistry.

 At least that's what some people think.
 Do you think math helps us to understand our world?
 Succeed at work?
 Use a computer?